Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries: Practical Optimization

-Given the high-dimensional nature of the embeddings, we first apply dimensionality reduction to project the embeddings into a lower-dimensional space.
+\stitle{Dimensionality Reduction using UMAP \cite{mcinnes2018umap}} Given the high-dimensional nature of the embeddings, we first apply dimensionality reduction to project the embeddings into a lower-dimensional space.
 For each embedder $\embedding^i$, we reduce the dimensionality of the embeddings $\{ \vec{v}^i_{1}, \vec{v}^i_{2}, \dots, \vec{v}^i_{m} \}$ to a lower dimension $d$ using UMAP (Uniform Manifold Approximation and Projection) \cite{mcinnes2018umap}.

 UMAP constructs a weighted $k$-nearest neighbors graph of the high-dimensional points, optimizes the layout in a low-dimensional space, and minimizes the cross-entropy between the two spaces.
 The reduced embeddings are given by: